Galaxy Z Fold 2 rumors and leaks so far: Is that a hole-punch display?

-A just-leaked, blurry photo of Samsung's new Galaxy Fold seems to confirm that it'll be called the Galaxy Z Fold 2, as previously speculated.
-The leak comes one week before the Aug.
-5 Samsung Unpacked event, where the company is expected to reveal not only the Galaxy Z Fold 2 but also two new Galaxy Note devices (presumed to be called the Galaxy Note 20 and Galaxy Note 20 Ultra) and the Galaxy Watch 3.
+With one week left until the Aug.
+5 Samsung Unpacked event, the rumor mill is abuzz with not one, but two Galaxy Fold photo leaks, one of which seems to confirm that it'll be called the Galaxy Z Fold 2, as previously speculated.
+Next week, Samsung is expected to reveal not only the Galaxy Z Fold 2 but also two new Galaxy Note devices (presumed to be called the Galaxy Note 20 and Galaxy Note 20 Ultra) and the Galaxy Watch 3.
 The $1,450 Galaxy Z Flip 5G was also confirmed earlier this month.

 It's noteworthy that Samsung could release two phones expected to cost more than $1,400 during a global recession caused by the coronavirus pandemic.
 Global device shipments are expected to dip by 14% in 2020 as a result of the downturn, according to Gartner.